 The Bacup Natural History Museum was founded in 1878, is a favourite with the locals, and is still running as a local hub and exhibition centre.

-There are also several pubs and eateries to be found in the area, most notably, Mario’s Restaurant, which has been serving genuine Italian food for over 36 years.
+There are also several pubs, coffee shops and eateries to be found in the area, most notably, Barista 1832, Mario’s Restaurant, which has been serving genuine Italian food for over 36 years.
 Contact us at Coppenwall to start your journey.

-Terraced properties were the most popular purchase in Bacup last year, selling for an average price of £76,925.
-Detached properties sold for an average of £206,862, with semi-detached properties receiving £127,396.
-There's plenty of property options to suit your budget.
+The majority of sales in Bacup during the last year were terraced properties, selling for an average price of £128,309.
+Detached properties sold for an average of £286,253, with semi-detached properties fetching £201,552.

 Overall, sold prices in Bacup over the last year were 2% up on the previous year and 17% up on the 2020 peak of £148,344.

 If you have any questions or want some advice around selling a property in Bacup then get in touch with Coppenwall today.